Mumbai: Two weeks after suicide, no one claims ex-model's body

-The sense of abandonment that forced former model Archana Pandey to commit suicide last month seems to have followed her even in death; her body has been lying in Cooper hospital since September 29 because no one has come forward to claim it
+The body of former model Archana Pandey, who commit suicide last month has been lying in Cooper hospital since September 29 because no one has come forward to claim it

 It’s been a fortnight since former model Archana Pandey committed suicide in her Lokhandwala flat, leaving behind a suicide note stating that her boyfriend and another woman had left her when she needed them the most.
 The sense of abandonment that led her to commit suicide seems to have followed her even in death.